 But coffee really shines because of its high antioxidant content.
 In fact, the typical Western diet provides more antioxidants from coffee than fruit and vegetables combined.

-Espresso Contains Caffeine, a Stimulant That Can Enhance Brain Function and Boost Metabolism
+Caffeine Enhance Brain Function and Boost Metabolism

 Caffeine is the most generally devoured psychoactive substance on the planet.
 Soda pops, tea and chocolate all contain caffeine; however, espresso is the greatest source.
 The caffeine substance of a solitary container can extend from 30– 300 mg, however, the normal glass is someplace around 90– 100 mg.